jab/bidict/docs/other-bidict-types.rst

 is a :class:`~bidict.MutableBidirectionalMapping`
-that preserves the ordering of its items, and offers some additional ordering-related APIs that unordered bidicts can't offer.
+that preserves the ordering of its items, and offers some additional ordering-related APIs not offered by the unordered bidict types.
 It's like a bidirectional version of :class:`collections.OrderedDict`.

 .. doctest::